One model has defined Volvo’s rebirth, but its backer deserves some of the credit as well.

 It’s customary for a new car line to hit its sales-stride within the second full year of production, before plateauing and gradually ebbing downwards.
 This fall is normally arrested by a mid-term facelift, before once again, the graph pitches inexorably Southwards as the model is run out and ultimately replaced.
 While I wouldn’t necessarily build a thesis (of either variety) around this assertion, this tends to be the run of things, normally taking place over a six-to eight year product cycle.

-Volvo’s XC60 was first shown in thinly veiled concept form a decade ago at the NAIAS before being officially announced the following year.
+Volvo’s XC60 was first shown in thinly veiled concept form ten year’s ago at the NAIAS before being officially announced the following year.
 Volvo’s first mid sized SUV, it came on the heels of the larger XC90 model, which proved to be a huge hit with buyers, particularly in the US market.
 Based on a modified version of the Ford EUCD platform that underpinned so many Ford-sanctioned PAG cars (not forgetting the Mondeo), the XC60 was allegedly developed with some 4×4 assistance from Land Rover, whose Freelander 2 shared some structural componentry.

 From 2009, once production was up to speed, the Volvo midliner cleaved to stereotype, with sales growing year on year.
 However, there was no mid-life dip for the Swedish high-rider.
 Sales simply continued rising inexorably.
 Even last year, when news of its impending replacement was all over the motoring press, far from fading, the XC60 posted a new global sales record with over 160,000 models sold.